Fewer Escalations. Lower HSE Workload. Better Injury Outcomes.

 • Structured onboarding to align workflows

-• A mid-evaluation check-in
+• A mid-pilot check-in

-• A post-evaluation review to assess outcomes
+• A post-pilot review to assess outcomes

 No long-term commitment.